The Power of Priority Channel Systems: Fast-Growing Upper Bounds

 \subsection{Complexity Upper Bounds}

-Recall that an alternative characterization of a wqo $(X,\preccurlyeq)$ is that any sequence $x_0,x_1,x_2,\dots$ over $X$ verifying $x_i\not\preccurlyeq x_j$ for all $i<j$ is necessarily finite.
-Such sequences are called \emph{bad}, and in order to bound the complexity of the algorithms from \autoref{theo-pcs-decidability}, we are going to bound the lengths of bad sequences over the wqo $(\Conf_{\mathcal{S}},\leq_\#)$ using the \emph{Length Function Theorem} of \citep{SS-icalp11}.

-Let us explain the steps towards an upper bound for Termination in some detail; the results for Reachability and Inevitability are similar but more involved---see~\citep{SS-esslli2012} for generic complexity arguments for WSTSs.
+Now that we are armed with a Length Function Theorem for $(\Sigma_{d,\Gamma}^\ast,\gpleq)$, we can prove an upper bound for PCS verification: \begin{theorem}[Complexity of PCS Verification] Reachability and Inevitability of PCSs are in $\F_{\ez}$. \end{theorem} Let us explain the steps towards an upper bound for Termination in some detail; the results for Reachability and Inevitability are similar but more involved---see~\citep{SS-esslli2012,concur} for generic complexity arguments for WSTSs.